Remembria/Plant-Growth-Simulator/README.md

 - **You can save the state of my application by** selecting the *Save Garden* button
 - **You can reload the state of my application by** electing the *Load Garden* button.
 Saved data will be overwritten.

+## Phase 4: Task 2

+Plant Jojo added to the garden

+Plant Lolo added to the garden

+Plant Jojo was watered 2 times

+Plant Jojo removed from the garden

+Plant Lolo died from a lack of water

 ### Citations:

 Seralization JSON methods modelled upon repository https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git